 January 2024 Over $15,000 in cash prizes and awards, plus the Carolyn Bailey Argento Fellowship for Vocal Performance (up to $50,000 per year for graduate study)!

-The Carolyn Bailey and Dominick Argento Vocal Competition is conducted annually in two divisions: The Artist Division and the Scholarship Division.
-Preliminary auditions are heard by recording.
-Twelve finalists and two alternates are selected in the Artist Division and six to eight finalists and two alternates are selected in the Scholarship Division to compete in a live final audition.
-The final auditions will be heard at the National Opera Center in NYC on Saturday, January 11, 2014.2014 Eligibility and Fees
+The Carolyn Bailey Argento Vocal Competition is conducted annually in two divisions: The Artist Division and the Scholarship Division.
+Preliminary screening and semi-final rounds are heard by audio recording.
+A maximum of ten finalists are selected in each division to compete in a live, final audition.

-- The Scholarship Division is open to singers aged 18-24, as of January 11, 2014 who are currently enrolled in, or have completed since May 1, 2013, undergraduate or graduate programs, or their equivalent.
+- The Scholarship Division is open to singers aged 18-24, as of January 6, 2024 who are currently enrolled in or have completed undergraduate or graduate programs, or their equivalent.
 Entry fee for the Scholarship Division is $25 (twenty-five dollars).

 - There are no residency or citizenship requirements.
 The competition is open to all singers who meet the criteria for the appropriate division.

 - Applicants must submit two recent audio recordings, with piano or orchestral accompaniment, of two of the arias to be offered in the competition, including appropriate recitatives.
 A cappella recordings will not be accepted.
 Recordings from live performances are permissible.
 Do not submit video files.
 Contestants are strongly urged to use the best possible equipment and location for the recordings, and to verify that the audio files (MP3 or M4A format) play properly before submitting.